praveensharma0/My_First_Website/README.md

-This is my First Website on github.
+This is my first website on github and I am trying to host it on github.